aescarias/pdfnaut/docs/source/index.rst

          python -m pip install pdfnaut

 .. important::
    If you plan to use ``pdfnaut`` with encrypted documents, you must also install a crypt provider dependency such as pyca/cryptography or PyCryptodome.
-See :ref:`standard security handler`.
+See :ref:`standard security handler` for details.

 Examples
 --------